Norm Snead: NFL career

-He was dealt along with Bob Grim, Vince Clements, a first rounder in 1972 (24th overall–Larry Jacobson) and a second rounder in 1973 (40th overall–Brad Van Pelt) from the Vikings to the Giants for Fran Tarkenton one year later on January 27, 1972; this made him one of few quarterbacks to be part of two trades for eventual Hall of Fame quarterbacks.
+Snead was dealt along with Bob Grim, Vince Clements, a first rounder in 1972 (24th overall–Larry Jacobson) and a second rounder in 1973 (40th overall–Brad Van Pelt) from the Vikings to the Giants for Fran Tarkenton one year later on January 27, 1972; this made him one of few quarterbacks to be part of two trades for eventual Hall of Fame quarterbacks.
 Snead would start in 13 of 14 games for the Giants in 1972, and it was his last good run.
 He threw for 2,307 yards while leading the league in completion percentage (60.3%) while throwing 17 touchdowns to 12 interceptions, the first time he had more touchdowns than interceptions since 1967.
-The Giants went 8-5 after losing two of their last three games.
+The Giants went 8–6 after losing two of their last three games.
 It proved to be a mirage for the Giants, since the team went 1-5-1 with Snead as starter the following year.
 He led the league in interceptions with 22 while throwing for 1,483 yards.
 He would start four games for the Giants the following year before being traded to San Francisco, where he made one start.
-The trade on October 22, 1974 began a chain reaction of quarterback trades, where Snead was sent from the Giants to the San Francisco 49ers for a third rounder in 1975 (62nd overall–Danny Buggs) and a fourth rounder in 1976 (104th overall–Gordon Bell).
+The trade on October 22, 1974, began a chain reaction of quarterback trades, where Snead was sent from the Giants to the San Francisco 49ers for a third rounder in 1975 (62nd overall–Danny Buggs) and a fourth rounder in 1976 (104th overall–Gordon Bell).
 He dislodged Joe Reed who went from the 49ers to the Detroit Lions and was replaced by Craig Morton who was acquired by the Giants from the Dallas Cowboys.

 In 1975, he started seven games for the 49ers.
-Going 2-5, he threw 1,337 yards for nine touchdowns to ten interceptions.
+Going 2–5, he threw 1,337 yards for nine touchdowns to ten interceptions.
 After being cut by the 49ers in the 1976 preseason, he re-signed with the Giants to replace the injured Jerry Golsteyn as Morton's backup on September 1, and he would make two starts.
 Snead would take part in one of the strangest wins ever for a quarterback.
-The winless Giants (0-8) faced 6-3 Washington on November 14, and the two teams combined for just 179 yards of passing to go with seven turnovers.
-Snead went 3-of-14 for two interceptions and 26 yards for a passer rating of 0, but Joe Danelo broke the tie with his 50 yard field goal in the fourth quarter to win the game 12-9.
-Snead is the last quarterback to win a game with a passer rating of zero.
+The winless Giants (0–8) faced 6-3 Washington on November 14, and the two teams combined for just 179 yards of passing to go with seven turnovers.
+Snead went 3-of-14 for two interceptions and 26 yards for a passer rating of 0, but Joe Danelo broke the tie with his 50-yard field goal in the fourth quarter to win the game 12–9.
+Snead was the last quarterback to win a game with a passer rating of zero.
 It was also his last appearance in the NFL.